taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Account_Management/Billing_of_your_Taikun_account.md

  - toc
 ---

-# **Billing of your Taikun account**
+# **Billing of your Taikun CloudWorks account**
 **:fontawesome-solid-user-tie: Manager** | **:fontawesome-regular-handshake: Partner**

-If you registered your account on the Taikun webpage (*Taikun.cloud*), you can quickly check your subscription status by following these steps:
+If you registered your account on the Taikun CloudWorks webpage (*Taikun.cloud*), you can quickly check your subscription status by following these steps:

 ## **How to Check Your Subscription**